 If you’re a new mum and thinking about taking up exercise post-birth, Pilates is a popular choice.
-Not only will it ease you back into exercise gently, it has proven to be highly successful in building up women’s inner core muscles following pregnancy.
+Not only will it ease you back into exercise gently, but it has also proven to be highly successful in building up women’s inner core muscles following pregnancy.

 Take a look below at 7 benefits to post-natal Pilates.

-Providing you stick to the advised time period post-birth, Pilates is an extremely safe form of exercise for new mums.
+Providing you stick to the advised time period post-birth; Pilates is an extremely safe form of exercise for new mums.
 The current guidelines advise waiting 6 weeks for a vaginal birth and within the region of 8-12 weeks for a c-section.
 Once you’ve passed these timescales, you’ll be ready to start building up your inner core strength in a safe way, ensuring that long-term your body is prepared to take on everyday physical tasks with maximum ease.

 A study of 2000 British women reported that as many as 82% of women were unhappy with their post-natal bodies.
-This is perhaps not surprising considering the growing pressure from the media to be the ‘perfect’ mum and ‘have it all’ along with the rising challenges that every new mum faces.
-The benefit of post-natal Pilates is that it teaches you to focus on what is happening from within your body, so you are not just fixated on your physical appearance.
+This is perhaps not surprising .considering the growing pressure from the media to be the ‘perfect’ mum and ‘have it all’ along with the rising challenges; that every new mum faces.
+The benefit of post-natal Pilates is that, it teaches you to focus on what is happening from within your body, so you are not just fixated on your physical appearance.
 Pilates will teach you to listen, understand and re-connect with your body as you exercise.

 Pilates shows new mums how to focus inwards and become more aware of their bodies.
-It offers the opportunity to learn how to gain mindful control of core muscles and this in turn is an excellent way to speed up post-natal recovery.
+It offers the opportunity to learn how to gain mindful control of core muscles and this, in turn, is an excellent way to speed up post-natal recovery.

 Improves Diastasis Rectus (DR)